puppetlabs/puppet-docs/source/pe/3.0/overview_about_pe.markdown

 About Puppet
 -----

 Puppet is the leading open source configuration management tool.
-It allows system configuration "manifests" to be written in a high-level <abbr title="Domain-Specific Language">DSL</abbr>, and can compose modular chunks of configuration to create a machine's unique configuration.
+It allows system configuration "manifests" to be written in a high-level <abbr title="Domain-Specific Language">DSL</abbr> and can compose modular chunks of configuration to create a machine's unique configuration.
 By default, Puppet Enterprise uses a client/server Puppet deployment, where agent nodes fetch configurations from a central puppet master.

 About Orchestration
 -----

 Puppet Enterprise includes distributed task orchestration features.
-Nodes managed by PE will listen for commands over a message bus, and independently take action when they hear an authorized request.
+Nodes managed by PE will listen for commands over a message bus and independently take action when they hear an authorized request.
 This lets you investigate and command your infrastructure in real time without relying on a central inventory.

 About the Puppet Enterprise Console
 -----

 PE's console is the web front-end for managing your systems.
 The console can:

-* Trigger immediate Puppet runs on an arbitrary subset of your nodes
+* Trigger immediate puppet runs on an arbitrary subset of your nodes
 * Browse and compare resources on your nodes in real time
 * Analyze reports to help visualize your infrastructure over time
 * Browse inventory data and backed-up file contents from your nodes